 - not to mention paying high-quality staff.

-If you really do the math, you’ll see that we’re making much less than minimum wage.
-This still does not touch on our precious time that we spend planning and putting everything together because we love your children and want the best for them.
+If you do the math, you’ll see that we’re making much less than minimum wage.
+This still does not touch on the precious time we spend planning and putting everything together because we love your children and want the best for them.
 I wish parents realized that although we love your children, what we do is a profession.
 Please treat us with the same respect they would like anyone else that provides them with a service; by paying us in a timely fashion, respecting our policies and procedures, and just showing some common courtesy and respect.

 Doing everything for kids is not good for them

 Yes, it would be easier for me to take everyone’s plate for them because it wouldn’t be as messy, and I sure could do it FASTER.
-I want them to develop the skills they need to be successful at school.
+But, I want them to develop the skills they need to succeed at school.
 They will have to carry their tray, and if they don’t practice until they get there, they will drop it…a lot!
 So I let them drop it here, where we can fix it together, and they can learn in a safe place without teasing.
 Yes, it would be so much easier not to scrape all that spaghetti off my floor, but the easy way is not always the best.
 And they learn it faster when parents support their learning at home too.

 We baby our kids because they are our babies, but you’re not doing them any favors.
 Life is not fair, it’s not easy, and it’s not all about one child.
 Don’t set them up for failure by teaching them it is and sending them out into this world.
-Let’s do our best to send them out with the skills they need to be successful and feel equipped and confident!
+Let’s do our best to send them out with the necessary skills to be successful and feel equipped and confident!

 It’s Rule 101 of the Kid Book.
 Sometimes, when a child gets scratched, bumps a knee, or, regretfully, bitten, we do our best to prevent them.
-We do our very best to keep kid’s play safe and positive.
+We do our very best to keep kids’ play safe and positive.
 As well as have all children be best friends, but falls and scrapes do happen.
 Like they do at YOUR house.